dragontwosix/VideoAdBlockForTwitch/README.md

 # VideoAdBlockForTwitch

-Swaps Twitch video ads for an ad-free stream between 1080p and 480p quality and then automatically switches back to original quality once the ad is done.
+Swaps Twitch video ads for an ad-free stream at 480p quality and then automatically switches back to original quality once the ad is done.

 This is all done locally, so no VPN's, Proxies or third party websites.